owickstrom/wickstrom.tech/src/posts/2026-05-13-catching-typos-website-browser-testing.md

         * Legitimate uncommon or very technical word: mark inline with `spellcheck="false"`
         * Extraction noise: add a unit test and fix the word extractor
-    4. Run Bombadil with a short time limit against each failing URL to confirm the corrections.
+    4. Run Bombadil against each failing URL to confirm the corrections.
     5. Go to step 1.

     This is _slow_ and _loose_.